 The views across the Peak District are spectacular at Longshaw.
 The walks around the estate are pushchair and wheelchair friendly.
 The boggart trail inspires and excites children… encourage them to find 6 boggart hiding places around Longshaw.
 Fun for grown ups, too!

-There’s a duck pond, nature play inspired hidden areas to explore and loads of spaces for picnic.
-Go wild in the Ancient woodlands, forage, find dens and climb trees.
+There’s a variety of woodland walks, nature play opportunities, hidden areas to explore and loads of spaces for picnic.
+Children (and adults!) can go wild in the ancient woodlands, forage, find dens and climb trees.
 Plus it’s just 1/2 mile from the gorgeous Padley Gorge.

 Easy toddler walk